 The study of history and its method prepares students for a wide range of career options while also sensitizing them to the complexity and diversity of the past and the present.
 History is an excellent foundation for a broadly based education in the liberal arts.

 The History Department is a strong supporter of international education and study abroad programs.
+Our majors frequently find they can count classes taken abroad towards their History major or their General Education requirements.
 Please visit the Cal Poly International Center website for information regarding studying abroad.